Nikon D800 vs Panasonic G9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D800 and G9 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D800 or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.